Moody's beats estimates even as costs rise

 Moody's said it expected full-year earnings would come in "toward the upper end" of a previously announced range of $2.62 to $2.72 per share.

-But CEO Raymond McDaniel added that executives "remain cautious about market conditions for the remainder of the year."
+But in a statement issued by the company, CEO Raymond McDaniel added that executives "remain cautious about market conditions for the remainder of the year."
 If the company does earn $2.72 per share this year, the result would be 9 percent higher than last year's $2.49 a share.

 Expenses for the corporation rose by $50.8 million, or 16 percent, and the operating profit margin fell to 41.6 percent from 43.3 percent.
 The company said the increase was the result of additional hiring and spending for technology and acquisitions.